apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

     kbcli kubeblocks install
     ```

-### Install KubeBlocks with customized tolerations
+### Install KubeBlocks with custom tolerations

-If your nodes have existing taints or you want custom taints, specify control plane and data plane tolerations when installing KubeBlocks.
+Another option is to tolerate custom taints, regardless of whether they are already set on the nodes.

 1. Get Kubernetes nodes.